pixa-pics/pixa-pics.github.io/README.md

 # About Me

-Passionate about stars, cryptography, and computer, I began following a particular interest in 2D/3D visual effects when I was in school to then study some years IT in an organization of public interest where I had to learn Web, Networking, and others useful pieces of stuff I used to develop projects in the field of blockchain technology with the help of my family including my father and my friends.
-Philosophy is the science of estimating value, but technology is the value of estimating science.
-All that we perform in IT is described for humans and encoded for a machine, compassion, and vigilance are required to code along with knowledge.
+Passionate about stars, cryptography, and computer, I am vigilant to care about details and building https://pixa.pics wasn't a detail, it was a long road made of code.
--Affolter Matias
+- Affolter Matias

 # Licence